sparckles/starfyre/documentation.md

 Firstly, `client_side_python` undergoes transpilation into `js` (Refer to line 13 of `starfyre/__init__.py`).

-Secondly, the `RootParser` steps in, parsing the `pyml`, `css`, `js` strings and transforming them into a Component or a Node in our Tree.
+Secondly, the `ComponentParser` steps in, parsing the `pyml`, `css`, `js` strings and transforming them into a Component or a Node in our Tree.
 Additionally, it also takes care of duplicating the global and local variables of the Python file, which is crucial for copying the imports and the variables associated with the component.

-The `RootParser` further parses the `pyml`, constructs a tree out of the provided `html`, and returns a `Component` (`starfyre/component.py`), the root of the tree.
+The `ComponentParser` further parses the `pyml`, constructs a tree out of the provided `html`, and returns a `Component` (`starfyre/component.py`), the root of the tree.

 ## Insight into the Build Directory
 ```